DataDog/documentation/content/en/continuous_integration/guides/pull_request_comments.md

 {{< /site-region >}}

 If you're using the Test Visibility product, Datadog can integrate with GitHub to show test results summaries directly in your pull requests.
-The summary contains an overview of the tests executions, flakiness information, and error messages for failed tests.
+The summary contains an overview of the tests executions, flakiness information, test regressions, and error messages for failed tests.
+It also shows how much execution time you have saved thanks to the Intelligent Test Runner.
 With this report, developers get instant feedback about their tests results, including the ability to debug any failed or flaky tests without leaving the pull request view.